christopher5106/christopher5106.github.io/_posts/2018-10-20-course-one-programming-deep-learning.markdown

 <img src="{{ site.url }}/img/deeplearningcourse/DL42.png">

-And convert the Numpy arrays to Torch Tensors:
+Let's convert the Numpy arrays to Torch Tensors:

 ```python
 X = torch.from_numpy(x).type(torch.FloatTensor)
 Y = torch.from_numpy(labels).type(torch.LongTensor)
 ```

-The first layer of the neural network takes as input a position, ie a vector of dimension 2, and the second layer is required to output a number of values equal to the number of classes (3 in this example), on top of which we'll place a softmax to normalize them into probabilities.
-We choose a hidden dimension of 12:
+The input is defined by a position, ie a vector of dimension 2 for each sample, leading to a Tensor of size `(B, 2)`, where B is the batch size.

+Let's choose as hidden dimension (number of outputs of first layer/ inputs of second layers) 12:

 ```python
 theta1 =  torch.autograd.Variable(torch.randn(2, 12) *0.01,requires_grad = True)